ECE444-2023Fall/UofT-EventHub/README.md

 - department is the list of departments under the University of Toronto
 - sex refers to the either male or female

 EventDetails(<ins>eventID</ins>, name, description, eventType, venue, startDate, endDate, startTime, endTime, link, bannerID, additionalInfo)
+> This table contains information about a specific event
 - name is the name of the event, we can set a 50 character limit here to avoid misuse
 - description is a text based summary of the event.
 We can limit it by 100 characters to keep it short and sweet.
 - eventType can be online, in-person, hybrid